italobusi/draft-poidt-teas-actn-poi-assurance/draft-ietf-teas-actn-poi-assurance.md

 5. Cross-domain BFD session between border routers (Br1 and Br2) traversing the optical core, enabling end-to-end continuity checks at the packet layer.
 6. P-PNC reporting of performance counters, port operational status, and notifications to the MDSC, enabling multi-layer correlation and SLA monitoring.

 The operational state and performance data of VPN services are gathered and exchanged using standardized YANG data models.
-For L3VPN services, the L3VPN Service Model (L3SM) defined in {{!RFC8299}} provides a service-layer abstraction that can be used at the Orchestrator level.
-The L3VPN Network Model (L3NM) defined in {{!RFC9182}} provides network-level operational state at the P-PNC level, including the `oper-status` leaf (values: up, down, testing, or unknown) and `last-change` timestamp per VPN network access, which are useful for detecting and timestamping connectivity changes in multi-domain deployments.
-Equivalent models are available for L2VPN services: the L2SM defined in {{!RFC8466}} at the service layer and the L2NM defined in {{!RFC9291}} at the network layer.
+For L2VPN and L3VPN services, and provides a service-layer abstraction that can be used at the Orchestrator level.

 At the performance monitoring level, the YANG data model defined in {{!RFC9375}} augments topology and service models with PM metrics such as packet loss, delay, and throughput for both underlay network paths and overlay VPN services.
 Together, these models provide a standardized basis for VPN performance and state data exchanged over the MPI between the P-PNCs and the MDSC, and between the MDSC and the Orchestrator layer.